json-schema-org/json-schema-spec/jsonschema-validation.md

   [RFC3986](#rfc3986).
 - *iri:* A string instance is valid against this attribute if it is a valid IRI, according to [RFC3987](#rfc3987).
-- *IRI reference:* A string instance is valid against this attribute if it is a valid IRI Reference (either an IRI or a relative-reference), according to [RFC3987](#rfc3987).
+- *iri-reference:* A string instance is valid against this attribute if it is a valid IRI Reference (either an IRI or a relative-reference), according to [RFC3987](#rfc3987).
 - *uuid:* A string instance is valid against this attribute if it is a valid